 Nautilus — This old South Beach gem, originally designed by Miami Modern godfather Morris Lapidus, got a refresh a few years back and has turned itself into one of the top beach hotels in Miami.
 Start with the saltwater pool, where guests can get the same silky, natural feel they might by dipping in the ocean without having to cover themselves in sand.
 The pool deck is sprawling, with food from Nautilus Cabana Club that’s best enjoyed during its epic Sunday brunch.
 The lobby is almost a work of art in and of itself, with big, flowing curves, leather furniture, and a sunken bar with a daily happy hour where you can almost afford the drinks.
 While the Nautilus is sometimes overshadowed by bigger names along Collins Avenue, it’s a solid pick if you’re looking to stay on the sand.

 Kimpton Angler’s — The boutique Angler’s Hotel recently got a big money makeover when Kimpton took over the controls, and the changes have immediately placed it in the upper echelon of South Beach digs.
 Start out with the relaxing rooftop pool, where you can grab a craft cocktail from the Minnow Bar downstairs and enjoy it in the warm South Florida sun.
-The Angler’s has also upped its fitness game, with daily HIIT classes, plus yoga mats in every room as well as a yoga TV channel.
+The Angler’s has also upped its fitness game, offering guests complementary passes for a nearby OrangeTheory, plus yoga mats in every room and a yoga TV channel.
 But the real highlight isn’t even on the property: The hotel teamed up with the University of Miami to adopt a coral reef off the shores of Miami Beach, which you can visit during a half-day Rescue-a-Reef excursion.

 1 Hotel — A couple of years ago the former Gansevoort reopened as the eco-friendly 1 Hotel, done up in soft greys and light woods with the soft scent of forest in the lobby.
 The rooftop pool, however, is the crown jewel, with sweeping views of the Atlantic Ocean to one side and the Miami skyline to the other.
 The lobby also houses Habitat, the first hotel restaurant of local favorite chef Jose Mendin.